LemmensDaan/ngx-cumulio-demo-part1/README.md

 }
 ```

 Our background color doesn't match the color of our dashboard background.
+The color of this dashboard is **`rgb(238, 243, 246)`**.
-When you create a dashboard you can choose your own dashboard background color, the color of this dashboard is: **`rgb(238, 243, 246)`** Change your body background color in the main **`styles.scss`**.
+When you create a dashboard you can choose dashboard background color, but now we will have to change the background of our application.
+Change the body background color in the main **`styles.scss`**.

 ```CSS
 html, body {